Exploring the Linear Subspace Hypothesis in Gender Bias Mitigation: Experiments and Results

 \subsection{Word Similarity: SimLex-999}

 The quality of a word vector space is traditionally measured by how well it replicates human judgments of word similarity.
 We use the SimLex-999 benchmark by \citet{hill2015simlex} which provides a ground-truth measure of similarity produced by 500 native English speakers.
-Similarity scores by our method are computed using Spearman correlation between embedding and human judgments are reported.
-We can observe that the metric corrections only slightly change the Spearman correlation results on SimLex-999 (\cref{tab:simlex}) from the original embedding space.
-We can thus conclude that the embedding quality is mostly preserved.
+Similarity scores by our method are computed using Spearman correlation between representation and human judgments are reported.
+We can observe that the metric corrections only slightly change the Spearman correlation results on SimLex-999 (\cref{tab:simlex}) from the original representation space.
+We can thus conclude that the representation quality is mostly preserved.

 \saveForCR{